 Are payday lenders "dodgy"?

 Unfortunately, there are disreputable lenders who do prey on people with poor credit or those who are experiencing financial hardship.
 In saying this, there are some very reputable lenders who may be able to offer some clients genuine help.
 If someone if experiencing genuine financial hardship, getting a payday loan could very easily trap them into a spiral of debt, and may not be a viable solution to their problems.

 How can I stop payday lenders calling my employer?

 Payday lenders may get in contact with a person's employer for a few different reasons, such as to confirm that person's employment and income amount.
 Therefore, a way to avoid this is for applicants to provide enough documentation when they apply, so that the payday lender will not need to contact their employer.
 Keep in mind that this is not an option for every lender.
 If someone wants to know whether the lender will contact their employer, they can give them a call to confirm this.

 Some lenders also offer this information on their site under the FAQs.
-For example, Nimble requires that you give your payroll officer permission to speak to them, while Loan Ranger needs to make a quick call to your employer to check that you work there.
+For example, Nimble requires that customers give their payroll officer permission to speak to them, while Loan Ranger needs to make a quick call to the applicants employer to check that they work there.

 How do I find a reputable payday lender?

 Most payday lenders operate online, so customers will be able to use their website to judge their reputability.
-When looking at their site you can see how transparent they are with information regarding their fee and payment structure, and you can also see how easy they are to contact.
+When looking at their site its relatively easy to see how transparent they are with information regarding their fee and payment structure, and also how easy they are to contact.
 If a website is making these things intentionally difficult, there is a chance that they could have something to hide.
 Applicants can also read third-party customer reviews of their services online to see other peoples' experiences with them.
 All Australian lenders should be accredited by ASIC.
 Check for a credit licence on the ASIC Register and ensure that the lender is easily contactable.

 How do I compare payday loans?